Sohel-Malek/My_Golden_Snake_game/README.md

 Dont Delete Any Files..
 IT MAY CRASH THE GAME!

-Start The Game Using GoldenSnake.exe File from dist!
+Start The Game Using GoldenSnake.exe File from (dist folder)!

 Cheats
 Press Q to add extra 50 points. 😄